 If cakes are your thing, don’t miss the Bodalla Bakery.
 This beautiful quaint bakery in the middle of Bodalla is famous for its incredible celebration cakes.
 But they are also popular for making traditional pies, pastries and a variety of yummy treats to go.

 Like many 19th century towns, the architecture here is dominated by the two competing services of the time; the church and the pub.

-The magnificent All Saints Church dates to the 1880s and is built in the Victorian Academic Gothic style.
-The nearby Bodalla Pub has been the towns other meeting places for over 100 years.
+The magnificent All Saints Church dates to the 1880s and is built in the Victorian Academic Gothic style and is one of many historic Bodalla attractions.
+The nearby Bodalla Pub, established in 1875 has been the town’s other community meeting place for over 140 years.

 National Parks, forests and wildlife

 If you’re looking to go a bit beyond Bodalla for more things to see and do, why not explore the nearby Eurobodalla National Park and the small village of Potato Point.

 It is a far cry from the city with wild coastal headlands, remote beaches, great fishing spots, absolute waterfront camping and accommodation.
 Potato Point is a great little place to visit for a relaxing getaway and a fantastic place to visit with the kids.

 Activities include surfing, bushwalking, swimming and snorkelling.
 It is also one of the best places on the south coast to see wild emus, with the giant birds regularly hanging about on local beaches.
 The story of how these particular West Australian Emus came to be here is both surprising and fascinating.
 Unofficially, photographing a kangaroo at South Durras Beach (north of Batemans Bay) and an emu at Potato Point Beach is known as “The Coat of Arms” and comes with substantial bragging rights.